K. M. Abraham (civil servant)

-Kandathil Mathew Abraham (born 3 May 1958) is an Indian bureaucrat and retired IAS officer, who is currently serving as Chief Principal Secretary to the Chief Minister of Kerala.
-He also serves as the Chief Executive Officer of the Kerala Infrastructure Investment Fund Board (KIIFB) and Executive Vice Chairperson of Kerala Development and Innovation Strategic Council.
+Kandathil Mathew Abraham (born 3 May 1958) is an Indian bureaucrat and retired IAS officer, who was the Chief Principal Secretary to the Chief Minister of Kerala.
+He also served as the chief executive officer of the Kerala Infrastructure Investment Fund Board (KIIFB) and Executive Vice Chairperson of Kerala Development and Innovation Strategic Council.
 He retired as the Chief Secretary of Kerala in December 2017.
 He belongs to the 1982 batch of IAS.
 He was instrumental in bringing out the Sahara Group Scam when he was a member of the Securities and Exchange Board of India.

 Education

-Abraham did his B.Tech in Civil Engineering from University of Kerala and his M.Tech in Industrial Management from IIT Kanpur.
-He completed his Ph.D. from University of Michigan in Technology Policy in the Urban, Technology and Environment Program (UTEP).
+Abraham obtained a Bachelor of Technology (B.Tech.) degree in Civil Engineering from the University of Kerala and a Master of Technology (M.Tech.) degree in Industrial Management from the Indian Institute of Technology Kanpur.
+He later earned a Doctor of Philosophy (Ph.D.) degree in Technology Policy from the University of Michigan through its Urban, Technology and Environment Program (UTEP).

-He is also a Chartered Financial Analyst (CFA) and has completed the Licensed International Financial Analyst (LIFA) certification.

-He holds a Diploma in Business Finance from ICFAI, Hyderabad.
+He is a Chartered Financial Analyst (CFA) and has also completed the Licensed International Financial Analyst (LIFA) certification.
+In addition, he holds a Diploma in Business Finance from the Institute of Chartered Financial Analysts of India (ICFAI), Hyderabad.
+He is also a member of Global Association of Risk Professionals (GARP).

-He has completed online courses in a range of subjects that include Neural Networks and Deep Learning, Probabilistic Graphical Models, Machine Learning, Big Data, Hadoop Platform and Application Framework, R and Python Programming.
+Abraham has completed online coursework in areas including neural networks and deep learning, probabilistic graphical models, machine learning, big data, the Hadoop platform and application framework, and programming in R and Python.

 Career

-Early career

-Abraham started his career as a Lecturer in Civil Engineering in the TKM College of Engineering under the University of Kerala.
-He then joined the IAS in 1982 and served as Assistant Collector (Under Training) in Kollam district.
-After his training he served as Sub Collector in both Ernakulam district and Thiruvananthapuram district.
+Abraham began his career as a lecturer in Civil Engineering at TKM College of Engineering under the University of Kerala.
+After joining the Indian Administrative Service (IAS) in 1982, he served as Assistant Collector (Under Training) in Kollam district and subsequently as Sub Collector in Ernakulam and Thiruvananthapuram districts.

-District Collector

-He was District Collector in Alappuzha district and Ernakulam district during the period 1994–1996.
-During this period, he officiated as Mayor of the Kochi Municipal Corporation for a brief period.
+He served as District Collector of Alappuzha and Ernakulam districts between 1994 and 1996.
+During this period, he briefly officiated as Mayor of the Kochi Municipal Corporation.

-Secretary in Finance Department

-He was Secretary in Finance Department from 1996 to 2002.
-During this period, he is credited to have led the Modernizing Government Programme (MGP) – the first comprehensive governance and fiscal reforms programme at the State level in the country financed by the Asian Development Bank (ADB), with supplementary grant support by the Government of Netherlands (RNE), and the Government of United Kingdom (DFID).

-The Management Information Systems used in the State for Budgeting and in Treasury operations are credited to him during this period.

-During this time he drafted the original legislation for establishing the Kerala Infrastructure Investment Fund in 1999 – precursor to the current KIIFB.

-Professor of Finance, Asian School of Business

-In 2006, he took a sabbatical to serve as the Professor of Finance for one year in the Asian School of Business [*] at Thiruvananthapuram.